 \section{Introduction}

 Discrete graphical Markov models are models for discrete distributions representable by graphs, associating nodes with the variables and using rules that translate properties of the graph into conditional independence statements between variables.
-There are several classes of graphical models; see \citep{wer-cox:2004} for a review.
-In this paper we focus on the class of multivariate regression chain graphs and we discuss their definition and parameterization for discrete variables.
+There are several classes of graphical models; see \citep{wercox2004} for a review.
+In this paper we focus on the class of multivariate regression chain graphs and we discuss their definition and parametrization for discrete variables.

 Multivariate regression chain graphs generalize directed acyclic graphs, which model recursive sequences of univariate responses, by allowing multiple responses.
-As in all chain graph models the variables can be arranged in a sequence of groups, called chain components, ordered on the basis of subject-matter considerations, and the variables within a group are considered to be on an equal standing as responses.
-The edges are undirected within the chain components, drawn as dashed lines, \citep{cw:1996}, or as bi-directed arrows, \citep{ric:2003}, and directed between components, all pointing in the same direction, i.e., with no chance of semi-directed cycles.
+As in all chain graph models the variables can be arranged in a sequence of blocks, called chain components, ordered on the basis of subject-matter considerations, and the variables within a block are considered to be on an equal standing as responses.
+The edges are undirected within the chain components, drawn as dashed lines \citep{cw1996} or as bi-directed arrows \citep{ric2003}, and directed between components, all pointing in the same direction, that is, with no chance of semi-directed cycles.
 One special feature of multivariate regression chain graphs is that the responses are potentially depending on all the variables in all previous groups, but not on the other responses.
-Chain graphs with this interpretation were proposed first by Cox and Wermuth in \cite{cw:1993}, with several examples in \citep[Chapter 5]{cw:1996}.
+Chain graphs with this interpretation were proposed first by Cox and Wermuth in \cite{cw1993}, with several examples in \citep{cw1996}, Chapter~5.